encode/databases/README.md

 **Note for MySQL**:

-For MySQL you'll probably need to explicitly specify the `pymysql` dialect, since the default MySQL dialect does not support Python 3.
+For MySQL you'll probably need to explicitly specify the `pymysql` dialect when using Alembic since the default MySQL dialect does not support Python 3.

 If you're using the `databases.DatabaseURL` datatype, you can obtain this using `DATABASE_URL.replace(dialect="pymysql")`